 A single-board computer (SBC) is an entire computer built onto a circuit board.
 SBCs come complete with memory, a microprocessor, inputs, and outputs.
 Although the Raspberry Pi ranks among the most popular and versatile single-board PCs, it’s far from the only option.

 Most SBCs run Linux operating systems well.
 However, some single-board computers offer Android and Chrome OS compatibility.
-Check out the best single-board computers for installing Chrome OS and Android!
+Lets take a look at the best single-board computers for installing Android and Chrome OS.

 Why Buy a Single-Board Computer?